-This is the first game in the franchise (not counting Zelda II: The Adventure of Link) in which original music composer Koji Kondo wasn't involved at all, to the point that his name is nowhere to be seen in the credits.
-While in recent years he had stopped composing for the most part (in Twilight Princess and Skyward Sword he only made one track for each game), he was always present at least as a music supervisor.
+This is the second game in the franchise (the first being Zelda II: The Adventure of Link) in which original music composer Koji Kondo wasn't involved at all, to the point that his name is nowhere to be seen in the credits.
+Over time he stopped composing Zelda music for the most part (in Twilight Princess and Skyward Sword he only made one track for each game), he was always present at least as a music supervisor.
 In Breath of the Wild, however, Kondo's role was fulfilled by Hajime Wakainote A Nintendo veteran who had worked on several previous Zelda games, while the actual composers were Manaka Kataokanote Who had already worked in Spirit Tracks, being this her second work in the franchise and her first as main composer and Yasuaki Iwatanote Who works in the franchise for the first time, but had worked in Super Mario 3D World and Mario Kart 8.

 While this is technically not the first main line Zelda game to feature fully voiced dialogue (that was The Legend of Zelda: Four Swords Adventures, even if only in the Japanese version), it is the first one to use it extensively, and in all the languages the game is localized into.

 For the Latin American Spanish dub, this is the very first Nintendo game with a dub made in Mexico, as previous Nintendo games with Latin American voice acting were dubbed in Spanish-speaking voice acting studios in Los Angeles, CA (Star Fox 64 3D and Super Smash Bros. for Nintendo 3DS/Wii U, the latter only had a partial dub for specific characters) and Argentina (Kirby's Epic Yarn) and also, from a technical point of view, the very first The Legend of Zelda title with Mexican voice acting at all since the animated TV series.